PEO in Mexico

 Can a PEO help reduce HR- related legal risks?

 It can help reduce them partially.
-Since a PEO operates under a co-employment model, your company remains a legal employer and shares liability.
+Since a Professional Employer Organization operates under a co-employment model, your company remains a legal employer and shares liability.
 This means some employment and compliance risks still sit with you, unlike an Employer of Record, which assumes full legal responsibility.